|

 Using screws to fasten the stair stringers to the ledgers would not be

 necessary.
-Any form of toe nailing
+Any form of toe nailing or fastening two pieces of wood

-or fastening two pieces of wood together by nailing at an angle is a
+together by nailing at an angle is a great way to creates excellent

-we are nailing perpendicular or
+holding power.
+The problems develop when we are nailing perpendicular or

-straight into a board.
-When we nail straight into a board, over time
+Straight into a board.
+When we nail Straight into a board, over time

 with the lumber expanding and contracting this could cause the nails to